 Many of us live our lives on social media and, while it’s great to keep each other in the loop, you should be careful about what and how much you share.
-Keep info like your home address or telephone number off your profile.
-Data like this is a goldmine for online criminals.
+Keep info like your home address or telephone number away from your profile.
 If in doubt, make your account private – so the only people who can see it are friends and family.

 Choose strong passwords

-It can be difficult remembering passwords, so there’s a temptation to make them all simple and samey.
-But don’t do it, because it makes them too easy for cyber criminals to crack.
+Sometimes it’s difficult to remember passwords, and it can be tempting to make them all simple and samey.
+But don’t do it.
+Because then they become far too easy for cyber criminals to crack.
 And once they’re in one account, they can get into others.

-If you use Gmail, you’ll probably have seen this already – but lots of companies are now using it.
+If you use Facebook or PayPal, you’ll probably have seen this already – but lots of companies are now using it.
 So, make sure you turn it on where you can.
-Just log in to your account and navigate to your settings, and there you should find it as an option to be activated in Settings.
+Just log in to your account and navigate to your settings, and there you should find it as an option.

-Virtual private networks (or VPNs) give you an extra layer of security between your device and the internet server.
+Virtual private networks (or VPNs) add an extra layer of security between your device and the internet.
 This is especially important if you’re using a public or shared network, like the Wi-Fi in Starbucks.
 Even when at home, it’s a good idea to use a VPN – especially when you want an extra layer of security during online banking.

 Watch what you download

-The easiest way for a hacker to get onto your computer is for you to download something.
-So, it’s really important that you are extra careful here.
+One of the easiest ways for a hacker or computer virus to get onto your device is for you to download something.
+That’s why it’s important that you’re extra careful here.
 Avoid downloading software or files from unfamiliar or untrustworthy sites.
 Instead use sources like download.cnet.com.

 And this also goes for your mobile.
-If you’re getting mobile apps, don’t just get them from websites.
+If you’re downloading mobile apps, don’t get them from websites.
 If it’s a legitimate app, it should be available on Google Play or the App Store.